eclipse-qrisp/Qrisp/documentation/source/general/tutorial/Quantum Alternating Operator Ansatz/QUBO.rst

 $$Q = \\begin{pmatrix}-17&10&10&10&0&20\\\\10&-18&10&10&10&20\\\\10&10&-29&10&20&20\\\\10&10&10&-19&10&10\\\\0&10&20&10&-17&10\\\\20&20&20&10&10&-28\\end{pmatrix}$$

-Usually, QUBO matrices are upper triangular (by convention) - this means, that only elements above the diagonal (with the diagonal included) are not equal to zero.
-This is because in QUBO, the variables are binary, which results in the identity $q_iq_j=q_jq_i$ for binary variables.
+Usually, QUBO matrices are upper triangular (by convention) - this means that only elements above the diagonal (with the diagonal included) are not equal to zero.
+This is because the variables in QUBO problems are binary, which results in the identity $q_iq_j=q_jq_i$ for binary variables.
 Because of this, the elements above the diagonal are doubled compared to the symmetrized version of $Q$ we wrote down above.

 Of course it's easy to go from the conventional QUBO $Q_{\text{up}\Delta}$ formulation to the symmetrized $Q_\text{sym}$ QUBO: $Q_\text{sym}=\frac{1}{2}\big(Q_{\text{up}\Delta}+Q_{\text{up}\Delta}^T\big)$, and back:
 ::